andriiafanasiev/OctopusTranslate/README.md

 ### Additional Instructions

 If you want to deploy the app, make sure to update the `.env` file with your production API key.

-Let me know if you want to make any changes!